Petronella Robotics / Overview

 Ready to scope a robotics build?

-Schedule a 15-minute robotics call.
-We will walk through your task, your data class, and the regulatory frame, and tell you whether discovery is the right next step.
+Call Penny on the sales line and we will walk through your task, your data class, and the regulatory frame, and tell you whether discovery is the right next step.
+Or grab the Secure Robotics Development Brief first and read on your own.
 No hard sell.
-Usually we can respond within an hour.
+Usually we respond within an hour.

 Petronella Technology Group· 5540 Centerview Dr., Suite 200, Raleigh, NC 27606· CMMC-AB RPO #1449